OpenLiberty/open-liberty-operator/CONTRIBUTING.md

 ## Coding Standards

 Please ensure you follow the coding standards used throughout the existing code base.
-Some basic rules include:

-- all files must have a Copyright including EPL license in the header.
-- all PRs must have a passing build.
+A basic rule is that all PRs must have a passing build.